How to Prepare for a CCTV Drain Inspection

 Key Takeaways

-CCTV is a term used to describe Closed Circuit Television.
-An inspection of the drain by CCTV entails installing a camera in your sewer and pipe lines to find various types of blockages such as tree root encroachment, cracks corrosion and grease build-up inside the system.
-With this advanced technology, plumbers can swiftly and accurately diagnose any issues that require attention.
+CCTV refers to Closed Circuit Television.
+The process of a CCTV drainage inspection involves placing a camera inside your pipes and sewer lines to find various types obstructions, including tree root infestation, cracks, corrosion or grease build-up in the system.
+With this new technology, plumbers are able to quickly and precisely identify any problems that require attention.

 Why Choose Melbourne Blocked Drains Plumbing for Your CCTV Drain Inspection?